kercheval/GradleCMPlugin/README.md

 **Example 14** To ensure that on every update to a repository (via the maven plugin) you get a valid tag in the current branch.
-This is done by adding a doFirst closure to the maven upload target.
+This is done by adding a doFirst closure to the maven upload task.
 The tag is created whenever you are not doing a snapshot upload in this example.

 ```